 When your perspective on money is viewed as a means rather than an end goal, it often lifts the financial burden of feeling like you will never have enough.
 More often than not, success is attainable by maintaining a balance between your core values, life goals, and finances.
 Let’s explore a different way of looking at money.
 Imagine that you will receive a check for a hundred million dollars every single Friday for the rest of your life.
 Now, pause for a moment and think about what you would do with all of that money.
 What sort of things would you buy?

 Your underlying goals can be identified with the list that you made.
 For example, your might have included something like sending your children to the college or university of their choosing, traveling the world, or buying a home to settle down in.
 The reality is that many of these same goals can be achieved without infinite financial resources when you have the proper financial planning tools.

-Oftentimes, aligning your financial spending with the things that matter most to you can pose a challenge.
+Oftentimes, aligning your financial spending and perspective on money with the things that matter most to you can pose a challenge.
 There are so many things to consider – unforeseen emergencies, short term desires and long term goals.
 How does saving for eventual financial independence or saving for college stack up against building the emergency fund, relaxing vacations, or enjoying wine and a nice meal with friends?
 It is about achieving a balance – your balance.

 Taking a Holistic Approach to Money Management

 Reevaluating your financial outlook to include your core values, financial goals, and personal aspirations can help you lead a happier, healthier, and more fulfilling life.
 This process not only shows us what is truly important in our lives, but that we can achieve success.
 Money is a means, not an end, and reaching your goals is possible, even without infinite financial resources.